Guldariya-Kurbonova/hands-on-data-modeling/Hospital_Database/hospital.md

 ---

 ## Analyst’s Narrative
-*"As part of understanding your hospital’s workflow, we mapped out the following:"*

 - Each **Patient** must provide an **Address**, but multiple patients may share one address (families, group homes).
 - Patients may continue using hospital services indefinitely.
 If a patient stops, we record a **Dropped_Patient** entry.
 Since a patient can only leave once, this is a **one-to-one optional** relationship.